Ralerus/eventlab-doc/README.md

-# eventlab-doc
+# EventLAB documentation

-Documentation for the EventLAB project
+This repository is a collection of all documents regarding the EventLAB project.

+Check out the code of our project here: https://github.com/tarjmp/eventlab